 Relevant rules: CPR 35 PD 3.2.9, CPR 35 PD 3.3

 All that the CPR require is a statement embodying the declarations in CPR PD 3.2.9 and the mandatory wording of the Statement of Truth in CPR PD 3.3.
-The following two paragraphs achieve this.
+The following three paragraphs achieve this.